SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 to package up to send out.
 It is interpreted relative to the root ``/data`` resource -- those are the only things you can subscribe to.
 Any valid resource under ``/data`` can be subscribed to.
-Each collection additionally contains two special resources, ``+Timeseries`` and ``+Collections.`` These can be used to subscribe to *all* collections or timeseries subordinate to the given resource.
+Each collection additionally contains a special resource, ``+``.
+This can be used to to *all* timeseries subordinate to the given resource.
-For instance, subscribing to ``/+Timeseries`` will send that consumer all timeseries data from the source.

 Buffering
 ~~~~~~~~~